Food Business Management and Marketing

 Facilities

-Food and Land Management is based in the School of Natural and Environmental Sciences at our city-centre campus.
+You'll be part of the School of Natural and Environmental Sciences on our Newcastle city-centre campus.

-You'll have the opportunity to access modern laboratories equipped with industry-standard equipment.
+You'll have access to modern laboratories equipped with industry-standard equipment.
 You'll also use NU-Food, our food and consumer research facility.

-You'll be able to use our computing facilities, including computers running industry-standard software used in agriculture businesses, to help ensure you're career-ready.
+You can also use our computing facilities, including industry-standard software used in agriculture businesses, to help ensure you're career-ready.

 Support